Planned Preventive Maintenance: 5 PPM Challenges Automation Can Solve

 The definition of planned preventative maintenance (abbreviated PPM) is a scheduled routine maintenance of assets that are serviced according to a maintenance contract.
 They’re often part of service level agreements, where a service provider like a fire and security company, agrees to regularly inspect and service assets as part of a contract.
 They may or may not be the same company that installed said assets.
 It’s the usual practice but it’s not mandatory for the same company to do both.
 Planned preventative maintenance refers to the same process and it’s simply a different spelling; for the sake of clarity, we’ll stick to the first.

-Many fire and security companies first encounter planned preventive maintenance when they start tendering for contracts.
+Many field service companies’ first encounter planned preventive maintenance when they start tendering for contracts.
 Sure, domestic customers can ask for preventive work as well but those work orders fall more into the realm of service agreements, where you know that once every 6 or 12 months, you need to inspect their alarm system.
 It’s not rocket science and it’s not in the same league as the PPM challenges we’re talking about today.

 If you compare domestic to commercial, you can easily see that the main problem is scale.
 It’s easy to keep trace of maintenance when it’s an asset or two at a single address, but as soon as we’re talking hundreds, you either need to hire just as many operational managers or invest in software that can automate the process for you.
 Since they’re mostly repetitive tasks, they’re the ideal target for software to tackle.
 You can set billable rates for labor and travel.
 Furthermore, you can even segment them by work order description to ensure you’re using the correct rates.
 You can also add pricing, parts, and fair usage terms, as well as select which assets the contract covers.
 With the right tools, even complex contracts and maintenance agreements won’t be much trouble for your managers.